aourednik/georecits/README.md

 ## Online version

 In the newest version, you can __drag and drop__ files to see _instantly rendered maps_.
 It also gives you advice on repairing misconfigured input data files.
-It is [available for oline use HERE](https://ourednik.info/georecits/v02/).
+It is [available for online use HERE](https://ourednik.info/georecits/v02/).

 ![GéoRécits spatial portrait](/img/georecits02.gif)